sheyiphunmi/Predicting-Bike-Sharing-Demand-with-AutoGluon/report-template.md

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
 TODO: Add your explanation
 After preprocessing the dataset, I ensured that each variable had the correct data type.
-Additionally, I generated four new features (day, month, year, and hour) from the datetime variable.
+Additionally, I generated four new features (day, month, year, day_of_week and hour) from the datetime variable.
 Since these new features represent ordinal data, I assigned them the appropriate data type.
+I also created a new column called `temp_category` that assigns the categories "Hot", "Mild", or "Cold" based on the temperature values in the `temp` column.
+Temperatures greater than or equal to 25 are categorized as "Hot", temperatures less than or equal to 10 are categorized as "Cold", and temperatures between 10 and 25 are categorized as "Mild".
+This allows for easy identification and analysis of temperature ranges in the dataset.

 Next, I examined the distribution of the numeric features (`Temp`, `atemp`, `casual`, `registered`, `windspeed`, and `count`).
 I found that none of the variables followed a normal distribution.
 Specifically, `temp` exhibited a bimodal distribution, while `atemp` displayed a multimodal distribution.
 As expected, both registered and casual had extremely right-skewed distributions, similar to the distribution of count.
 This makes sense since the sum of registered and casual corresponds to the total count of bike rentals.